 Treatment Options for Unknown Primary Cancer

-After cancer detection, the team of oncologists will talk over with patients about the possible therapeutic cares that suit them.
+After cancer detection, the team of oncologists will talk over with patients about the possible therapeutic care that suits them.
 Selecting a treatment procedure is very crucial and hence, it is necessary to decide without any haste.

 The therapeutic care is based on:

-the abnormality and irregularity of cells viewed under microscope;
+- the abnormality and irregularity of cells viewed under a microscope;

 - physical health and fitness of the patient;